Table of Contents [+/-]

 Unix domain sockets can function with applications connecting to MySQL Router, but not for MySQL Router connecting to a MySQL Server.

 To allow MySQL Router to connect to MySQL without requiring extra accounts for the Router's host, for MySQL accounts that are created specifically for application hosts such as email@example.com instead of a value like myapp@%.

 Typically application servers are easiest to scale.

-You can run several instances of MySQL Router on your network, and do not need to isolate the router to a single machine or even a single Router instance.
+You can run multiple MySQL Router instances on your network, and you do not need to isolate MySQL Router to a single machine.
 This is because MySQL Router has no affinity for any particular server or host.